-1 - Demonstrates Minimal Success - Student showed minimal evidence of performing at the level of the standards.
-Much of the response was either fragmented or non-existent.

-2 - Performance Below Standards - Student showed some evidence of performing at the level of the standards, but overall the performance did not consistently meet the standards.

-3 - Performance at Standards - Student performed at a level that met the standards.

-4 - Achieves Standards at a High Level.
+- 1 Demonstrates Minimal Success Student showed minimal evidence of performing at the level of the standards.
+Much of the response was either fragmented or non-existent. - 2 Performance Below Standards Student showed some evidence of performing at the level of the standards, but overall the performance did not consistently meet the standards - 3 Performance at Standards Student performed at a level that met the standards. - 4 Achieves Standards at a High Level.
 The student performed at a high level on the tasks and consistently achieved the standards.

 Currently, Bullis Charter has two years of conclusive data to build on with the hope of deriving more longitudinal data by our next charter renewal.
 The hope is that with more conclusive data, we can draw out trends that will help us continue to refine our current math programs with growing success each year.
 In the 2012-2013 academic year, Bullis Charter piloted the MAC Test with grades 1, 2, 3, 5, 6, 7, Algebra, and Geometry.
 The results can be found here.
 Since not every grade is represented and one grade did not complete all parts of the assessment, the results are incomplete and inconclusive.
 In the 2013-2014 was our first full year of implementing the MAC Test.
 As a result, all students in grades K through 8 participated.
 The results can be found in this pdf.
 In the 2014-2015 academic year, all students in grades K through 8 participated.
 The results can be found in this pdf.
 In the 2015-2016 academic year, all students in grades K through 8 participated.
-The results can be found in this pdf.
-In the 2015-2016 academic year, all students in grades K through 8 participated.
-The results can be found in this pdf.
-In the 2015-2016 academic year, all students in grades K through 8 participated.
-The results can be found in this pdf.
-In the 2015-2016 academic year, all students in grades K through 8 participated.
-The results can be found in this pdf.
-In the 2015-2016 academic year, all students in grades K through 8 participated.
-The results can be found in this pdf.
-In the 2015-2016 academic year, all students in grades K through 8 participated.
-The results can be found in this pdf.
-In the 2015-2016 academic year, all students in grades K through 8 participated.
-The results can be found in this pdf.
-In the 2015-2016 academic year, all students in grades K through 8 participated.
-The results can be found in this pdf.
-In the 2015-2016 academic year, all students in grades K through 8 participated.
-The results can be found in this pdf.
-In the 2015-2016 academic year, all students in grades K
+The results will be made available in October 2016.